-The commissioner shall have power to examine and investigate the affairs of every person or insurer in this state in order to determine whether such person or insurer has been or is engaged in any unfair trade practice prohibited by this Act.
+The commissioner shall have power to examine and investigate the affairs of every person or insurer or health insurance lead generator in this state in order to determine whether such person or insurer or health insurance lead generator has been or is engaged in any unfair trade practice prohibited by this Act.
 However, in the case of depository institutions, the commissioner shall have the power to examine and investigate the insurance activities of depository institutions, in order to determine whether the depository institution has been or is engaged in any unfair trade practice prohibited by this Act.
 The commissioner shall notify the appropriate federal banking agency of the commissioner's intent to examine or investigate a depository institution and advise the appropriate federal banking agency of the suspected violations of state law prior to commencing the examination or investigation.